RasaHQ/rasa/docs/interactive_learning.rst

     ?
 The bot wants to run 'utter_greet', correct?
 (Y/n)

-This gives you all the info you should hopefully need to decide what the bot *should* have done.
+The chat history and slot values are printed to the screen, which should be all the information your need to decide what the correct next action is.

 In this case, the bot chose the right action (``utter_greet``), so we type ``y``.
-Then we type ``y`` again, because 'action_listen' is the correct action after greeting.
-We continue this loop until the bot chooses the wrong action.
+Then we type ``y`` again, because ``action_listen`` is the correct action after greeting.
+We continue this loop, chatting with the bot, until the bot chooses the wrong action.

 Providing feedback on errors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^